alban-read/M1-MICRO-FORTH/dumbint.md

 compile a new word

 : new-word
-  word word word ;
+  word number word number .. ;

 #### Compiled word

-A 'compiled' word is a list of tokens
+A 'compiled' word is just a list of tokens
-The token interpeter expands tokens and calls words.
+The token interpeter expands tokens and calls the words machine code.
 X15 is the IP pointing at the next token, which can be modified by words.